molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 }'
 ```

-You can also do this in the UI on the "Data Sources" page by clicking “New Source", choosing "iris_demo_database" as the database, "iris_streaming_source" as the source name, "iris_table" as the table, and defining the fields with the same information as the API call above, matching the image below:
+You can also do this in the UI on the "Data Sources" page by clicking “New Source", choosing "iris_demo_database" as the database, "iris_streaming_source" as the source name, "iris_table" as the table, and defining the column mappings with the same information as the API call above, matching the image below:

 ![Sreaming Source UI Configuration](/img/data-ingestion/cloud/streaming/tutorials/cloudquickstart/iris_source.png)